gethop-dev/hop-documentation/docs/source/how-to/install-on-premises/main.rst

 NGINX
 +++++

-This guide is using NGINX reverse proxy configuration option which only provides a ``.conf`` file with the necessary configuration to do SSL termination using NGINX.
+The NGINX reverse proxy configuration option which only provides a ``.conf`` file with the necessary configuration to do SSL termination using NGINX.
 The file can be found in ``/usr/local/hop/<your-project-name>/app-files/on-premises-files/etc/nginx/nginx.conf``.
 However how you install NGINX and generate the certificates is up to you.